gbThreepwood/ele102-microcontroller/_sources/texts/Lessons/L5_adc.rst

 The potentiometer should be wired so that its two outer pins are connected to power (+5V) and ground, and its middle pin is connected to analog input A0 on the board.

 .. code-block:: c
-   :caption: Servo control using potentiometer
+   :caption: Example: servo control using potentiometer
+   :class: toggle

     #include <Servo.h>  // add servo library